taliesins/azure-subscriptionator/README.md

 - AAD Group: topologically sort AAD groups so that they get created and deleted in the correct order
 - Management Group: topologically sort management groups so that they get created and deleted in the correct order
+- Resource Provider registration: AssignmentScope currently cannot be set to the root scope ("/") or a management group scope so we provide this functionality by expanding root scope or management group scope into multiple subscription scopes.
+This does mean if you add a new subscription or change a subscriptions management group hiearchy the ci/cd process will need to be re-run to fix it.
 - Role definition: AssignmentScope currently cannot be set to the root scope ("/") or a management group scope https://feedback.azure.com/forums/911473-azure-management-groups/suggestions/34391878-allow-custom-rbac-definitions-at-the-management-gr so we provide this functionality by expanding root scope or management group scope into multiple subscription scopes.
 This does mean if you add a new subscription or change a subscriptions management group hiearchy the ci/cd process will need to be re-run to fix it.
 - Blueprint assignment: Assignments currently cannot be set to the root scope ("/") or a management group scope https://feedback.azure.com/forums/915958-azure-governance/suggestions/35803750-azure-blueprints-assignment-to-management-group so we provide this functionality by expanding root scope or management group scope into multiple subscription scopes.
 This does mean if you add a new subscription or change a subscriptions management group hiearchy the ci/cd process will need to be re-run to fix it.